AndrewJBateman/blockchain-ethereum-next/README.md

 # Blockchain Ethereum Next

-* Truffle Framework used to create an Ethereum app using Javascript and Solidity.
+* Truffle Framework for Ethereum used to interact with smart contracts in a browser using Javascript and Solidity with a Next.js frontend.
 * Code from [Tony Pun](https://www.youtube.com/channel/UCBqJ3qgbyTxanJyZzflHvLQ) who uses a 'Truffle Box' boilerplate but this required some changes to work and to remove some errors - see [:clap: Inspiration](#clap-inspiration) below.
 * **Note:** to open web links in a new window use: _ctrl+click on link_